omerbenda98/modern-project/README.md

 To get started with this website, follow these steps:

 1. Click the 'login' button to enter the login page
-2. enter email "hackeru@gmail.com" and password "Aa123456!"
+2. enter email "omerbenda98@gmail.com" and password "Aa123456!"

 ## Usage

 Users can search for flights by typing keywords into the search bar.
 The search results can be displayed in the three display modes: carousel, gallery, and list.
 Users can add flights to their favorites list and delete them as well.
 Business clients can edit and delete flight deals.
 Additionally, users can view and edit their personal information on their profile page.

-## Contributing

-We welcome contributions from anyone interested in improving this website.
-If you would like to contribute, please fork this repository and submit a pull request with your changes.

 ## Credits